-The Court's trial calendar is impacted.
+The Court's trial calendar is impacted, and matters are frequently set for trial several years out.
 To keep the parties focused on resolution and preparation for trial, the Court may set status conferences regarding alternative dispute resolution ("ADR Status Conferences").
-ADR Status Conferences must be attended by counsel of record who will be trying the case and all selfrepresented parties.
+ADR Status Conferences must be attended by counsel of record who will be trying the case and all self-represented parties.
 The parties must meet and confer in advance of the ADR Status Conference in conjunction with drafting a Joint ADR Status Conference Statement.
 The ADR Status Conference Statement shall be filed and served at least five (5) court days before the ADR Status Conference and must contain the following:

-- 1. A brief summary of the nature of the case; the causes of action in the complaint/cross-complaint; the primary monetary damages and/or other relief sought; the primary defenses asserted; and any issues of statutory priority. - 2.
-A summary of all efforts made by the parties to resolve the case to date. - 3.
-A summary of discovery that has been completed and discovery that remains to be accomplished, if any. - 4.
-Additional steps the parties plan to take to resolve the case going forward and whether there is anything the Court can do to assist. - 5.
-The parties' readiness for trial and identification of any issues that may require court involvement, such as bifurcation, consolidation, or particularly complicated evidentiary issues that will need to be decided before trial.
+- 1. A brief summary of the nature of the case; the causes of action in the complaint/ cross-complaint; the primary monetary damages and/or other relief sought; and the primary defenses asserted. - 2.
+A summary of any and all efforts made by the parties to resolve the case to date. - 3.
+Additional steps the parties plan to take to resolve the case going forward and whether there is anything the Court can do to assist. - 4.
+The parties' readiness for trial and identification of any issues that may require court involvement, such as bifurcation, consolidation, dispositive motions, or particularly complicated evidentiary issues that will need to be decided before trial.